 The kids…. they adore her.
 Really.
-You did the right thing and waited 9 months before introducing them.
+You did the right thing and waited a year before introducing them.
 They were maybe a little cautious at first.
 Now they literally jump for joy when she pulls into the driveway.
 She’s a beacon of hope for them.
 A model for how a woman can be smart, successful, charming, feminine, beautiful… and still have the vulnerability to open her life up to them and you.
 They see how much she loves you and they love her right back.

 She surprises you with just how well she can cook and how motherly she is.
 She will make things for your house, for the kids, buy them clothes… and none of it feels contrived in any way.
 She genuinely gets joy from life by making her loved ones smile.

-There are going to be many nights where you lie awake and stare at the ceiling and thank the universe for the the gift that she is.
+There are going to be many nights where you lie awake and stare at the ceiling and thank the universe for the gift that she is.
 For the new life that you have together.

 You’re going to want to go back to that burning house.
 You’re going to gently touch your ex on the shoulder as she strikes the match.
 “Hold on, sweetie.
 You don’t have to do that.
 I understand.”
 You’ll grab your kids in your strong arms and walk them outside.
 You’ll turn back one last time to the to the ex-wife and say “Okay… go ahead and burn if you want.
 It can’t hurt us.”

 You’ll all pile into your car together.
 You new woman will in the passenger seat with a big smile on her face and a pan of brownies in her lap.